cydave/wphash-vuln-data/README.md

 ## Contributing

 + Spot a `FIXME` inside an advisory file?
 Try and FIX it! :)
-+ Ensure the advisory file still validate against the OSV's json schema
++ Ensure new advisory files are validated against the [OSV's JSON schema](utils/schema.json)
-+ ...

 ## FAQ